-- Focus or observe how you act when you are jealous.
+Focus or observe how you act when you are jealous.
 I know I start to act unlike my sober self when the jealous face is on.
-I become abrasive and aggressive with words, and my thought process travels ten times as much as normal.
+I become aggressive with words and my thought process travels ten times faster than normal.
 I usually say something I do not mean.
 I become crass and do not care about the consequences of my actions.
 I become irritable, and put people on a hot seat unnecessarily.
 I try to make the excuse of “I Care, Hence Why” which is not helpful at all because there’s this sense of entitlement that our partners are our property and they’re only ours, when it is absolutely not true.

-Speak with your partner/person concerned openly.
+Speak with your partner openly.
 In this department, I’m quite lucky enough that my boyfriend is the most understanding human being in the world and could tolerate my jealousness more than the rest of my previous partners.
-I can openly talk to him about what is making me jealous, or why I feel that way, or why I even act all bratty and stuff when it happens.
+I can openly talk to him about what is making me jealous, or why I feel that way, or why I even act all bratty when it happens.
 And he understands, and he listens.
 Throughout this, I try to speak as honestly as I can, even if that puts me in a very vulnerable position.
 Even if it makes me feel like he has all the advantage after confessing my innermost wounds, I feel freer because I faced my own faults and I owned up to it.

 Work on your issues.
 Now that you have patched things up with the person and the situation has been mended, it’s time to work on the internal issues that you have.
 You just have to go through the steps as often as you would like, and try to slowly work on things one-by-one.
 Find out what solution works best for you, and what can be changed in your life or maybe in your thought process.

 Now of course, situations are always case to case basis.
-I’m not completely dismissing the fact that maybe there are actually situations wherein it is warranted to feel a little bit jealous.
+I’m not completely dismissing the fact that maybe there are actually situations when it is warranted to feel a little bit jealous.
 But that’s where the last step of my process comes in.
 Maybe there are things that you can change, or persons you can leave behind, so that the feeling doesn’t come back or doesn’t occur anymore.